wang1043241397/BERTrend/README.md

   # Basic installation with core dependencies
   pip install .  # or poetry install

-  # Installation with test dependencies
-  pip install ".[tests]"  # or poetry install --extras tests

     # Installation with apps dependencies
   pip install ".[apps]"  # or poetry install --extras apps

-  # Installation with all optional dependencies
-  pip install ".[tests,apps]"  # or poetry install --all-extras

   ```

 - (Use `pip install -e .` for a local installation)

 NB.
-Due to the number of dependencies, the installation may take some time on an empty environement.
+Due to the number of dependencies, the installation may take some time on an empty environment.

 ### Dependency Management